Oscillating singular integral operators on graded Lie groups revisited: Introduction

+This work is part of a series of papers \cite{MathZ1,MathZ2,CR20221} where the boundedness of oscillating integral operators on graded Lie groups and on compact Lie groups has been investigated.
+In \cite{CR20221}, we proved the $H^1$-$L^1$-boundedness of oscillating singular integrals on graded Lie groups, extending the analysis by Alexopoulos \cite{alexo} for the case of spectral multipliers of H\"ormander sub-Laplacians.
+For instance, in \cite{CR20221}, our criteria are presented according to the modern theory of PDE in terms of Rockland operators.
+Having proved the $H^1$-$L^1$ boundedness estimate in \cite{CR20221}, here we consider the problem of extending the weak $(1,1)$ estimate by Fefferman \cite{Fefferman1970} to graded Lie groups.
+For the regularity properties of more general classes of spectral multipliers (of non-oscillating type) and of pseudo-differential operators on graded Lie groups, we refer the reader to \cite{CardonaDelgadoRuzhansky}.

-To accomplish our goal, we will extend the theory of oscillating singular integrals developed by Fefferman and Stein in \cite{Fefferman1970,FeffermanStein1972} to the setting of graded Lie groups.
-Our setting then, covers a variety of groups of interest in analysis of PDE, namely, the Euclidean space, Heisenberg type groups, stratified groups, etc. For our analysis we will use the Fourier analysis associated to Rockland operators.
-These are hypoelliptic partial differential operators in view of the Helffer and Nourrigat solution of the Rockland conjecture, and they could be of arbitrary order.
-In the particular case of stratified Lie groups, they absorb the family of H\"ormander sub-Laplacians and also their integer powers.
+The results in \cite{CR20221}, together with the main result Theorem \ref{main:th} of this manuscript, extend the theory of oscillating singular integrals developed by Fefferman and Stein in \cite{Fefferman1970,FeffermanStein1972} to the setting of graded Lie groups.
+Our setting then covers a variety of groups of interest in analysis of PDE, namely, the Euclidean space, Heisenberg-type groups, stratified groups, etc. For our criteria, we will use the Fourier analysis associated with Rockland operators.
+These are hypoelliptic partial differential operators in view of the Helffer and Nourrigat solution of the Rockland conjecture (see \cite{HelfferNourrigat}), and they could be of arbitrary order.
+In the particular case of stratified Lie groups, they encompass the family of H\"ormander sub-Laplacians and their integer powers.